Native title

 For exploration licences, there are several options for compliance with the NT Act:

-1. Request a standard licence that includes a condition requiring the Minister’s consent before carrying out prospecting activities on land or water where native title might exist.
-If the applicant wishes to prospect on areas where native title may exist, they must complete the RTN process at that time or satisfy the Minister that native title has been extinguished.
+- Request a standard licence that includes a condition requiring the Minister’s consent before carrying out prospecting activities on land or water where native title might exist.
+If the applicant wishes to prospect on areas where native title may exist, they must complete the RTN process at that time or hold sufficient evidence that native title has been extinguished in the areas on which they wish to prospect.

 It may also be possible to excise areas of land from an application where the Minister is not satisfied native title has been extinguished.